jplalor/jplalor.github.io/content/pages/about.md

 Summary: Homepage
 save_as: index.html

+**I will be joining the [Mendoza College of Business][32] at the [University of Notre Dame][9] as an assistant professor in August 2019!**

 I am a PhD candidate at the University of Massachusetts Amherst in the [College of Information and Computer Science][1].
-I work with Dr. Hong Yu in the Bio-NLP group.
+I work with Dr. Hong Yu in the [Bio-NLP][33] group.
 My research interests are in Machine Learning and Natural Language Processing.
 I am particularly interested in model evaluation and quantifying uncertainty, as well as applications in biomedical informatics.

 Prior to UMass, I worked as a software developer at [Eze Software][2] in Chicago and as an IT Audit Associate for [KPMG][23].
 I received my Master's Degree in Computer Science at [DePaul University][3], where I worked on projects in Computer Science Education and Recommender Systems.
 I received my bachelor's degree in IT Management from [Universty of Notre Dame][9], with a minor in Irish Language & Literature.